contao/docs/docs/dev/getting-started/content-elements-modules.md

 $GLOBALS['TL_LANG']['CTE']['my_content_element'][1] = 'A short description for my new Content Element';
 ```

+Labels for other languages follow the same pattern.
+The respective files will be located in `contao/languages/XX/` with
+`XX` being the code for the language (e.g. `de`).

 Find out more about [content elements][1] and [front end modules][2] in the framework
 documentation.